 Private: Your IR35 status is determined by you, meaning it’s your responsibility to ensure it’s correct.
-Even with a private contract you can still be found inside IR35, so make sure you understand what deems your contract outside or get in touch with one of our specialist IR35 accountants who would be pleased to help.
+Even with a private contract, you can still be found inside IR35, so make sure you understand what deems your contract outside or get in touch with one of our specialist IR35 accountants who would be pleased to help.

 What’s happened recently and how have Limited Company contractors been affected?

 The decision was made in the 2018 Autumn Budget that reforms for IR35 for the Private sector will be rolled out in April 2021, to bring the rules in line with the Public sector.
-Many contractors are concerned about how this will affect their contracting careers, but it’s worth remembering that there’s expert advisers out there who are on hand to help.
+Many contractors are concerned about how this will affect their contracting careers, but it’s worth remembering that there are expert IR35 contractor accountants out there who are on hand to help.

 What can we expect to happen next?